 The Heeley Development Trust is also a great example of a successful later stage intervention.
 They took on 3.5Ha of derelict land on a 125-year lease from the local authority and over time have developed a multiple income stream business model which includes a renovated Victorian school being rented out as managed workspace, alongside a number of community initiatives.
 They now employ 32 people.
 For them, alignment with local authority objectives has been key, as has been being responsive to and accountable to local people.

 Management and maintenance require income, and a service charge may be appropriate, but it’s very different if that is transparently collected, and there is democratic control over how it’s spent.
 Portfolio approaches to community assets can also be effective, as in the examples above, balancing assets which provide more social value with ones that provide more financial return.
 Appropriate governance that drives both ongoing innovations in the organisation and also ensures the community needs stay at the centre, is essential.
 I like to think of it as generative governance.
 Accountability and what that looks like may change over time, for example, developers may want to retain influence during a certain period, and the community will take time to form in a new place.

 This is not just about placemaking, its about place shaping and place keeping.
 By giving people ownership of the space, it can enable it to adapt to residents needs over time – this is a different type of quality, utility in perpetuity.
-This is new ground for many, and the alternatives are numerous, for example, Community Land Trusts could get a nod here.
+This is new ground for many, and the alternatives are numerous, for example, Community Land Trusts could get a nod here, where they exist strong Parish Councils may have a role.
+Perhaps local planning could be a driver?
 Each site and context is different, and what works in one place may not work in another.
 Here at Shared Assets, we are excited to have been part of the journey of innovation with a number of organisations.
 If you are going on this journey why not check out a webinar we organised on the topic, or get in touch to discuss your ideas.